 Aggravated Promotion of Prostitution is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency”, Chapter 43 “Public Indecency.”
 Aggravated Promotion of Prostitution is a separate offense from Promotion of Prostitution, not just an enhancement.
 Learn more about the Texas crime of Promotion of Prostitution

 Have you been charged with Aggravated Promotion of Prostitution?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 (a) A person commits an offense if he knowingly owns, invests in, finances, controls, supervises, or manages a prostitution enterprise that uses two or more prostitutes.